leahmfulmer/launch-school/py109/my_study_guide.md

 ```

 #### variable shadowing
-Variable shadowing occurs when a variable within an outer scope and a variable within it's inner scope share the same name.
+Variable shadowing occurs when a variable within an outer scope shares a name with a variable within it's inner scope.
 When this variable is invoked in the inner scope, it points to the object it was assigned in the inner scope, rather than in the outer scope, and "shadows" the object it was assigned in the outer scope.
 For example...

 ```python
 greeting = "Hello"